 Minimum work hours – The University of Arizona requires quarter-hour reporting/rounding for all employee types to provide consistency across the university.
 Here are the guidelines for how to report time worked and an explanation of how the web clock will round punches for payable time.
 Rounding should be used if the time in/out does not fall on the quarter-hour as well.
 Time worked of 7 minutes or less should be rounded down, and time worked of 8 minutes or more should be rounded up to the next quarter hour.
 See chart below:

+Minutes Worked Reported Minutes Reported Hours

+0-7 0 0.00

+8-22 15 0.25

+23-37 30 0.50

+38-52 45 0.75

+53-60 60 1.00